-- Automated risk scoring and trending to prioritise security initiatives.
+- Automated risk scoring and trending to prioritize security initiatives.

 - Intelligent recommendations that can be quickly automated across the enterprise to lower risk.

-- XDR (Extended Detection and Response) collects detection data and provides insights into threat activity and the effectiveness of defences.
+- XDR (Extended Detection and Response) collects detection data and provides insights into threat activity and the effectiveness of defenses.

 However, Trend Cloud One goes even further.
-With robust, embedded security capabilities specifically designed for containerised apps and APIs, you can:
+With robust, embedded security capabilities specifically designed for containerized apps and APIs, you can:

 - Discover vulnerabilities early.
-Real-time visibility into malicious user behaviour, exploits, attack sources, and more enables the prioritisation of remediation efforts.
-Trend Cloud One is specifically suited to combat LDAP injections, amongst other runtime attacks.
+Real-time visibility into malicious user behavior, exploits, attack sources, and more enables the prioritization of remediation efforts.
+Trend Cloud One is specifically suited to combat LDAP injections, among other runtime attacks.